Chapter 12 - Finding My Way Back

 I was thankful for David’s hospitality, but it was somewhat weird returning to the scene of our many crimes.
 Joyce still also lived in the house we bought and remodeled.
 She was also very kind to me.
 I’m not sure she knew what to make of me in the RV, but she would make space as the girls would come in and out, although Sevrin was mostly in New York.
 But let me back up a minute and re-enter Sevrin’s world.

 After her successful drama audition, Sevrin was accepted to Boston University in the drama program.
-This was one of the most competitive programs in the country.
+BU was one of the most competitive programs in the country.
 Of the freshman class that entered, only half would make the cut at the end of their sophomore year.
 It was a huge amount of pressure.
 From time to time I would check in to take her temperature.
 She was always hot.
 She made the cut at the end of sophomore year and proceeded to take advantage of all the connections BU had to the New York theater scene.
 That meant talent scouts would be in the audience when they performed their college plays.
 Sevrin graduated with honors in 2001.
-Joyce, Claytie and I went, although there was no real family unit vibe to it.
+Joyce, Claytie and I attended.

 It was a glorious day watching Sevrin achieve the first part of her dream.
 By this point, Joyce and I could talk about what a miracle it was and how it had taken all of us to help her make it happen.
-It made me feel like I had actually made some contribution to her life as opposed to all the considerable drama.
+It made me feel like I had actually made some contribution to her life in addition to all the considerable drama.

 Sevrin immediately went to New York and joined the thousands of other theater hopefuls trying to make their mark.
 Her Boston University connections helped for a while, but we all assumed she would begin at the bottom and hopefully work her way up to off Broadway productions and then maybe something on Broadway.
 Talented actors wait their whole lives for breaks sometimes.